nmplcpimenta/innowave-githuber/README.md

 # InnoWave GitHuber

-A GitHub search app where one may search for a specific user, see the user's details and list its followers.
+A GitHub search app for iOS where one may search for a specific user, see the user's details and list its followers.

 ## Functionality Description